CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ### Hello World!

-Let's have a look at a very basic AngularJS application.
+Let's create a very basic AngularJS application.
 A good place to start is a "Hello World" app.

 !FILENAME index.html
 ```html